garrandall/popular-music-data/tracks/i-do--wanna-get-close-to-you--3lw-p--diddy-loon.md

 Wanna get down, baby, I do
-Holla at me, baby, ooh-ooh
+Holla at me, baby, ohooh
 If you rollin' deep tonight, then I do
 Wanna, know you
 And If you, wanna get down, baby, it's cool
-Holla at me, baby, ooh-ooh
+Holla at me, baby, ohooh
 If you're always ridiculous, then I do
 Wanna get close to you